Experiential Learning Depot

 Making, particularly when done on the cheap, is an awesome way to gain content knowledge AND build important skills such as problem solving.

-The maker project ideas listed below, and the ones that I did with my own children, can be modified to fit all ages and skill levels.
+The design thinking project ideas listed below, and the ones that I did with my own children, can be modified to fit all ages and skill levels.

 Have an amazing summer making!